yifei99/SAL-Cryptopulse/README.md

 ## 💡 Contributing

 Feel free to use this research work.
 Let’s build a smarter CryptoPulse together!
+You can connect with me on LinkedIn: https://www.linkedin.com/in/aamit-datascientist/

 ## 📝 Citation
 Update once I get the citation details